SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/overview.md

 ## Will all files be analyzed?
-By default, only files that are recognized by a language analyzer are loaded into the project during analysis.
+By default, only files that are recognized by your edition of SonarQube are loaded into the project during analysis.
 For example if you're using SonarQube Community Edition, which includes analysis of Java and JavaScript, but not C++, all `.java` and `.js` files would be loaded, but `.cpp` files would be ignored.

 ## What about branches and pull requests?